 GALVESTON SPECTATOR.
 The Galveston Spectator, the earliest newspaper in the state published under black proprietorship and management, was established by Richard Nelson in 1873.
 It generally appeared as a weekly paper, although at times Nelson brought it out more frequently.
 The Spectator supported the Republican party and urged blacks to pursue education and participate in public affairs.
 Its circulation apparently peaked at about 1,000 in 1876 but usually stood nearer 500.
 The last issue appeared in 1885; the paper was discontinued because of financial problems.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Alwyn Barr, "GALVESTON SPECTATOR," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/eeg08.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Alwyn Barr, "GALVESTON SPECTATOR," accessed August 10, 2020, http://www.tshaonline.org/handbook/online/articles/eeg08.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.